Pi Network Tools

 Windows

-LLDP/CDP port identifier, mDNS browser, IP/DHCP info, port monitor and session export.
+LLDP/CDP port identifier, mDNS browser, IP/DHCP info, port monitor, ARP scanner, port scanner, SNMP query and session export. v1.5 makes mDNS IP detection fully passive, reading the sender's IP straight from the packet.
 Single .exe, no install required.

 Download ↗